YunoHost/doc/packaging_apps_guidelines.md

 #### YEP 2.4
 ##### Detecting and Managing Errors | draft | manual | WORKING |
 The install, upgrade, backup, and restore scripts must detect errors to avoid further scripting in case of blocking error or empty variable usage.
-The use of trap and set -eu is recommended to detect and treat errors ([Discussion in progress](https://forum.yunohost.org/t/gestion-des-erreurs-set-e-and-or-trap/2249/5))
+The use of trap and `set -eu` is recommended to detect and treat errors ([Discussion in progress](https://forum.yunohost.org/t/gestion-des-erreurs-set-e-and-or-trap/2249/5))
 It is also necessary to check the contents of the variables before removing the remove script.
 For example, an `rm -Rf /var/www/$app` with `$app` empty would have a disastrous result.

-At the beginning of the scripts, before any modifications, it is necessary to check the existence of the users mentioned at the installation, as well as the availability of the requested path, the availability of the final file of the application and the size of the passwords if necessary .
+At the beginning of the scripts, before any modifications, it is necessary to check the existence of the users mentioned at the installation, as well as the availability of the requested path, the availability of the final file of the application and the size of the passwords if necessary.

- Do not forget that in case of installation error the removal script will be launched automatically by the yunohost cli.
+ Do not forget that in case of installation error the removal script will be launched automatically by the YunoHost CLI.

 #### YEP 2.5
 ##### Copy files correctly | draft | manual | WORKING |